mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     - `searchQuery`: Holds the text entered into the search field.
     - `selected`: Indicates whether a student is selected for deletion.
     - `background`: Changes the background color of the selected student row.
-    - `addbackbrush`: Defines a vertical gradient brush using your custom `globalcolors` for the screen's background.
+    - `addbackbrush`: Defines a vertical gradient brush using your custom `GlobalColors` for the screen's background.

 2. **Scaffold:**
     - Provides the basic layout structure with a top app bar (`TopAppBar`) and the content area.